Scholar and Access Programs

 As our mission states, “Choate attracts intellectually gifted and motivated students from diverse backgrounds whose commitment to serious study is enhanced in this personally supportive and academically challenging setting.”

 Choate offers several unique signature scholar programs to gifted students to enhance their Choate experience.
 From offering students full need-based financial aid to awarding applicants whose accomplishments in the classroom and beyond are extraordinary, these programs further strengthen Choate's ability to attract a remarkable and diverse student body.
 Additional information regarding our signature scholar programs are available in GoChoate!, the admission website.

 This program is designated to attract, select, and provide support to outstanding scholars each year, regardless of a family’s ability to qualify for financial assistance.
-The Admission Committee identifies recipients of the Headmaster’s Scholars designation.
+The Admission Committee identifies recipients of the Head’s Scholars designation.
 These students are considered to be among the most competitive applicants in the admission process each year.
-In addition to regular gatherings with the Headmaster and the Program Coordinator, Headmaster’s Scholars receive various stipends, among them a $10,000 grant to participate in an experience that further nurtures creativity, feeds innovation, or develops leadership skills.
+In addition to regular gatherings with the Headmaster and the Program Coordinator, Head’s Scholars receive various stipends, among them a $10,000 grant to participate in an experience that further nurtures creativity, feeds innovation, or develops leadership skills.

 Choate Icahn Scholars